-- (a) The ISSB proposes to amend the requirements in paragraphs B62(a)(i) and B63(a)(i) of IFRS S2 and to add paragraphs B62A-B62B and B63A-B63B that would provide relief to an entity from using GICS in some circumstances.
-Under the proposals, an entity can use an alternative industry-classification system in some circumstances when disaggregating financed emissions information disclosed in accordance with paragraphs B62(a)-B62(b) and B63(a)-B63(b) of IFRS S2. - Paragraphs BC25-BC38 of the Basis for Conclusions describe the reasons for the proposed amendment. - Do you agree with the proposed amendment?
-Why or why not? - (b) The ISSB also proposes to add paragraphs B62C and B63C to require an entity to disclose the industry-classification system used to disaggregate its financed emissions information and, if the entity does not use GICS, to explain the basis for its industry-classification system selection. - Paragraphs BC25-BC38 of the Basis for Conclusions describe the reasons for the proposed disclosure requirements. - Do you agree with the proposed disclosure requirements?
+(a) The ISSB proposes to amend the requirements in paragraphs B62(a)(i) and B63(a)(i) of IFRS S2 and to add paragraphs B62A-B62B and B63A-B63B that would provide relief to an entity from using GICS in some circumstances.
+Under the proposals, an entity can use an alternative industry-classification system in some circumstances when disaggregating financed emissions information disclosed in accordance with paragraphs B62(a)-B62(b) and B63(a)-B63(b) of IFRS S2.

+Paragraphs BC25-BC38 of the Basis for Conclusions describe the reasons for the proposed amendment.

+(b) The ISSB also proposes to add paragraphs B62C and B63C to require an entity to disclose the industry-classification system used to disaggregate its financed emissions information and, if the entity does not use GICS, to explain the basis for its industry-classification system selection.

+Paragraphs BC25-BC38 of the Basis for Conclusions describe the reasons for the proposed disclosure requirements.

+Do you agree with the proposed disclosure requirements?
 Why or why not?